Jaraz/JarBot/README.md

 # Halite III
 What started as a weekend to weeklong project became the most addicting thing I’ve done since my online poker days.
+My bot finished 16th (barely).
 The only reason I made it as far as a I did was numpy, scipy and a force of will.
 So in this I’ll try to go over a few functions that really helped me that I think can help others next year (hopefully!).
+Note that I will add to this a bit later in the week.

 If my code can teach you one thing, its that you should learn to code before trying a programming competition!
 But first a disclaimer, my code was not meant to be re-read, certainty not innocents who aren’t myself.
-To put my python experience into perspective I had to google what a dictionary was… I put this here since almost all the top 20 people have posted their code and maybe it can help someone.
-Skip to the bottom for my funny moments, which is the best part of this writeup imho.
+To put my python experience into perspective I had to google what a dictionary was… I published this code here since almost all the top 20 people have posted their code and maybe it can help someone.
+Skip to the bottom for some funny moments, which I think is the best part of this writeup, imho.

 ## Bot basics
 * Give macro orders – exploring, forced to mine, returning, build dropoff, attack, etc